Dahlov Ipcar

-Dahlov Ipcar (née Zorach; November 12, 1917 – February 10, 2017) was an American painter, illustrator and author.
+Dahlov Ipcar (née Zorach; November 12, 1917 – February 10, 2017) was an American artist and author.
 She was best known for her colorful, kaleidoscopic-styled paintings featuring animals – primarily in either farm or wild settings.

 Life and work

 Ipcar was born November 12, 1917, in Windsor, Vermont, the younger of two children, to parents William and Marguerite Zorach.
 She was raised in Greenwich Village, New York City; attended the City and Country School, Caroline Pratt's famous progressive school; and grew up surrounded by bohemian influences.
 Encouraged by her parents, she started painting at a very young age.
 She briefly attended Oberlin, dropping out after only one semester, frustrated with the academic restrictions on her artistic expression.

-In 1936, at the age of 18, Dahlov married Adolph Ipcar, a young man hired to tutor her in math for her college tests.
+In 1936, at the age of 18, Dahlov married Adolph Ipcar, a 30 year old man hired to tutor her in math for her college tests.
 They spent that year in New York City, with Adolph working as a math tutor while Dahlov taught art two days a week.
 The following winter, they decided to move into the extra farm house on her parents' property in Georgetown, Maine, and started a farm of their own.
 They became modern-day subsistence farmers: growing their own food, raising animals and their two sons, and selling eggs and milk on the side for extra money.
 Dahlov continued painting throughout her life as both a source of pleasure and income.
 In addition to painting, she wrote four fantasy novels, wrote and/or illustrated numerous children's books, and crafted three-dimensional cloth sculptures.
 Her marriage lasted until 2003, when Adolph died at the age of 98 after a brief illness.

 Dahlov died on February 10, 2017, at the age of 99.